zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 ## Introduction
 This lab introduces the suite of data tools built into the Oracle Autonomous Data Warehouse.

+Estimated Lab Time: 1 hour, 15 minutes

+### Objectives
+- Familiarize with the suite of built-in database tools of the Oracle Autonomous Data warehouse
+- Load data
+- Learn how to use the Data Transforms tool to correct data errors
+- Create a business model
+- Generate data insights
+- Use the Catalog tool

+### Prerequisites
+- This lab requires completion of the previous labs in the Contents menu on the left.

 ## STEP 1 - Overview of Built-In Data Tools Suite

 <p style="text-align: left;">**PREPARING QUARTERLY SALES ANALYSIS**